Dollars vs. decentralization: Johnson’s and Vallas’ vastly different fixes for CPS

 Test scores

-CPS has gone through a long journey over the past two decades on school ratings and reform, ditching punitive systems that advocates including Johnson have criticized.
+CPS has gone through a long journey over the last two decades on school ratings and reform, ditching punitive systems that advocates, including Johnson, have criticized.

 Johnson says qualitative measurements like in-class observation, game-based assessments and online programs that track math and language assignments over time say more about a student than standardized test responses.